 What if I’m not eligible for reduced mortgage insurance?

-Luckily, some lenders may allow you to add or ‘capitalise’ your mortgage insurance premium meaning you don’t need to cover this cost upfront, saving you thousands of extra on top of your 5% deposit.
+Luckily, some lenders may allow you to add or ‘capitalise’ your mortgage insurance premium meaning you don’t need to cover this cost upfront, saving you thousands of extra on top of your 5% deposit with a 98% home loan.

 You can usually capitalise LMI for loans up to $1,000,000!